 Going back to Markowitz, the free lunch opportunity we have lies in finding a portfolio of assets which are uncorrelated in their movements, or even better, inversely correlated in their movements (with one asset tending to rise as the other falls).

-Because asset classes are affected by large and often slow moving economic forces, the correlations between asset classes are more likely to be persistent over long periods of time, through different economic conditions.
-The result is a stable, hedged portfolio that provides strong and consistent risk-adjusted returns.
+Now, this next part is key: asset classes are affected by large and often slow moving economic forces.
+Because of that, the correlations between asset classes are more likely to be persistent over long periods of time, through different economic conditions.
+The result is a more stable set of correlations, leading to a portfolio that provides strong and consistent risk-adjusted returns.

 Rising apart and falling together

-First let’s look at how different stocks behave in rising and falling markets, and observe some evidence supporting the claim that stocks move up in their own ways but all move down together.
+First let’s look at how different stocks behave in rising and falling markets.

 This graph shows six stocks out of the S&P 500 representing stalwarts of different industries: technology (MSFT), airlines (BA), construction (CAT), health care (PFE), energy (XOM), and financials (BAC).

-As you can see, under “normal” circumstances, stocks of different industries are not highly correlated.
-Some may go up while others go down, and they are capable of moving in opposite directions.
-For example, Pfizer started rising precisely as Caterpillar and Boeing started to fall.
+Under “normal” circumstances, stocks of different industries are not all that correlated.
+Some go up while others go down, and they can often move in opposite directions.
+In the above, notice that Pfizer started rising as Caterpillar and Boeing started to fall.
 Microsoft kicked into high gear as financials started to suffer.
 The result of these differences is a portfolio that has less overall volatility.

 Now let’s look at what these same stocks did during 2008, a year of around 40% losses in the broad market.
 (Read: Not so steady.)